Life Is Strange: True Colors: Development

 On 20 August 2021, the game's original soundtrack was revealed to be composed by Australian duo Angus & Julia Stone.
 A crowd vote extension for Twitch was released for the game's before launch.
 On 5 September, a partnership with Critical Role was announced for Wavelengths with references to the webseries' tabletop RPG merchandise.
 On 29 September, Square Enix started a fundraiser for LGBT organisation OutRight Action International, with anyone donating at least $2 being entered into a draw to win a jacket designed by mxmtoon.
-In October 2021, the game was updated to include a High Performance mode in addition to the High Resolution mode on PlayStation 5 and Xbox Series X. The latter mode will allow the game to perform at 60 frames per second (fps).
+On 5 October 2021, the game was updated to include a High Performance mode in addition to the High Resolution mode on PlayStation 5 and Xbox Series X. The latter mode will allow the game to perform at 60 frames per second (fps).

 Music

 In addition to the soundtrack by Angus & Julia Stone, Novo Amor composed the song "Haven", used as a theme in the game and the official trailer.
-The game contains covers of Radiohead's "Creep" and Violent Femmes' "Blister in the Sun" by mxmtoon, who provided Alex's singing voice. mxmtoon also created an original song called "in the darkness", and performed song "every wave" written by the developers.
+The game contains covers of Radiohead's "Creep" and Violent Femmes' "Blister in the Sun" by mxmtoon, who provided Alex's singing voice. mxmtoon also created an original song called "in the darkness", and performed the song "every wave" written by the developers.
 Other featured artists include Phoebe Bridgers and Gabrielle Aplin.
 Pond, Girl in Red, Alt-J, Portugal.
-The Man, Foals, Hayley Kiyoko, and Maribou State contributed to DLC Wavelengths with their music. mxmtoon released an extended play of songs for the game on 6 September 2021.
+The Man, Foals, Kings of Leon, Hayley Kiyoko, and Maribou State contributed to Wavelengths with their music. mxmtoon released an extended play of songs for the game on 6 September 2021.

-Angus & Julia Stone released an original soundtrack album of songs they were asked to write for the game on 20 August 2021, titled Life Is Strange and containing 12 songs.
+Angus & Julia Stone revealed an original soundtrack album of songs they were asked to write for the game on 15 August 2021, titled Life Is Strange and releasing 20 August.
 At the 2021 ARIA Music Awards, the album won Best Original Soundtrack.
 At the AIR Awards of 2022, the album was nominated for Best Independent Blues and Roots Album or EP.
 It peaked at #16 in the Australian Albums ARIA charts in 2021.